 A feeling of pressure or blockage often accompanies the pain or discomfort.
-If your ear canal is blocked it’s likely you’ll temporarily experience conductive hearing loss.
+If your ear canal is blocked, you’ll temporarily experience conductive hearing loss.

 Sometimes ear pain is the result of pain originating from elsewhere in your body.
 This is called referred pain and occurs because the pain signals travel along the same nerve pathways to the brain.
 An example is a severe sore throat causing referral pain in your ear.

 What Are the Signs and Symptoms of Earache?